Creation Engine

 Creation Engine is a 3D video game engine created by Bethesda Game Studios based on the Gamebryo engine.
 The Creation Engine has been used to create role-playing video games such as The Elder Scrolls V: Skyrim, Fallout 4, and Fallout 76.
 A new iteration of the engine, Creation Engine 2, was used to create Starfield.
+A third iteration of the engine, Creation Engine 3, is currently in development for the production of The Elder Scrolls VI and Fallout 5.
 The Creation Engine has been tailor-made for large-scale open-world RPGs.

 Development

 After using the Gamebryo engine to create The Elder Scrolls III: Morrowind, The Elder Scrolls IV: Oblivion, and Fallout 3, Bethesda decided that Gamebryo's capabilities were becoming too outdated and began work on the Creation Engine for their next game, The Elder Scrolls V: Skyrim, by forking the codebase used for Fallout 3.

 Following the completion of Skyrim, Bethesda set out to enhance the graphical core of the Creation Engine by first adding a physically based deferred renderer to allow for more dynamic lighting and to paint materials object surfaces with realistic materials.
 Bethesda worked with technology company Nvidia to implement volumetric lighting through a technique that makes use of hardware tesselation.
 Additionally, the updated version of the Creation Engine powering Bethesda's Fallout 4 offers more advanced character generation.

 Bethesda Game Studios Austin (at the time BattleCry Studios) was tasked with modifying the Creation Engine to support multiplayer content in preparation for the development of Fallout 76 shortly before the release of Fallout 4, while Bethesda Game Studios began development of Starfield and downloadable content for Fallout 4.
 In conjunction with id Software, another ZeniMax subsidiary, BattleCry attempted to integrate id's Quake netcode into Fallout 4s engine.
 This was considered a challenge by experts in the online game industry.
 A primary issue facing the developers was that components of the core engine (dating back to Gamebryo used in The Elder Scrolls III: Morrowind) such as quests or world loading were designed centering on a single player (dubbed "Atlas" by the developers for its role in holding up the fabric of the loaded game world), a paradigm that would need to fundamentally change to allow multiple players spanning multiple worlds.

 In addition to the network changes to the engine used in Fallout 4, the Fallout 76 implementation of the engine was described at the game's E3 reveal as having "all new rendering, lighting, and landscape technology".
 Bethesda Game Studios claims the improvements also allow for a 16× increase in detail and the ability to view unique weather systems occurring at a distance.